 ABOUT THE TOWNSEND PRIZE

-Welcome to the home of the Townsend Prize for Fiction, Georgia’s oldest and most prestigious literary award, created in memory of James “Jim” L. Townsend.
-Founding editor of Atlanta magazine, Townsend was an early mentor to some of the state’s most lauded men and women of letters including Pat Conroy, Terry Kay, William Diehl, and Anne Rivers Siddons, The Townsend, as it has affectionately become known, is presented biennially to a Georgia writer who has published an outstanding work of fiction during the preceding two years.
+The Townsend Prize for Fiction, Georgia's oldest and most prestigious literary award was created in 1981 to honor James "Jim" L. Townsend, founding editor of Atlanta magazine; associate editor of the now-defunct Atlanta Journal and Constitution's Sunday magazine; columnist; writing teacher; and all-out self-described devotee of the "wonderful world of publishing."
+Townsend was an early mentor to some of the state's most lauded men and women of letters, including Pat Conroy, Terry Kay, William Diehl, and Anne Rivers Siddons.